Testicular Cancer: Overview

 What are treatment side effects?

-Testicular cancer and its treatment may affect your fertility and level of interest in sex.
-Some effects may last a short time, or be permanent.
+Testicular cancer and its treatment may affect your fertility, the way your scrotum looks, and your interest in sex.
+This may last a short time, or might be permanent.
 The effects vary from person to person.
+It's important to talk about this before starting treatment.
+For instance:

 Coping with testicular cancer